joesb/helios360/content/handbook/what/cdo-role.md

 And now, in the final part of the [working definition of a CDO](/handbook/#what-is-a-chief-delivery-officer), we look at some of the details and how the CDO brings those details to all work in harmony together:

+{% ColourBG %}
+  {% Markdown %}
-> Consequently, the CDO takes the responsibility for a large part of the customer journey.
+> Consequently, the CDO takes the responsibility for a large part of the customer journey.{.vlarge .bold .secondary-font .lineheight-1}
 >
+> They design and execute a delivery strategy that aligns with the company's business goals, operating capabilities, sector and specialisms, and their clients' needs.{.large .medium .secondary-font .lineheight-1}
+>
-> They design and execute a delivery strategy that aligns with the company's business goals, operating capabilities, sector and specialisms, and their clients' needs.
-They lead and support the company's delivery teams — the delivery managers, designers, engineers, consultants, analysts, and so on — making sure they have the training, resources, tools, processes and guidance that results in coherence across the business and enables consistently high-quality outcomes for customers.
+> They lead and support the company's delivery teams — the delivery managers, designers, engineers, consultants, analysts, and so on — making sure they have the training, resources, tools, processes and guidance that results in coherence across the business and enables consistently high-quality outcomes for customers.{.large .medium .secondary-font .lineheight-1}
+{.padding-block-lg .content-canvas-item-wide-left-more}
+  {% endMarkdown %}
+{% endColourBG %}

 What this means in practice is your task.